dwhan89/pitas/README.md

 **P**ower-spectrum **I**n **T**racts **A**lgorithm on the **S**phere

 ------
 PITAS is an agile routine to compute power spectra of curved-sky in cylidrical projection (CAR, CEA).
 The core of the routine is the *MASTER* algorithm implemented by Thibaut Louis.
-It implements *PURE-EB* to compute unbiased CMB polarization spectra.
+It contains an implementation of *PURE-EB* to compute unbiased CMB polarization spectra.
 DRC3JJ routine is packaged together to compute Wigner 3j symbol.

 ------